jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 I spent my entire 38-year career writing code by hand.
 I was skilled.
-Nineteenth century blacksmiths were also skilled, but the Industrial Revolution rendered most village blacksmiths obsolete.
+Nineteenth century blacksmiths were also skilled, but the Industrial Revolution rendered village blacksmiths obsolete.

 There are still blacksmiths.
 Most now work as artisans, hobbyists, or craftspeople.
-But the village blacksmith as a common profession largely disappeared.
+But the village blacksmith as a common profession disappeared.

 Many other professions were transformed or eliminated during the Industrial Revolution.
 Textile workers were among the first, leading to the [Luddite](https://en.wikipedia.org/wiki/Luddite) movement.